 Why is context setting important for effective meetings?
 Even in a one-to-one conversation, context-setting is vital and often helpful to grounding the conversation and determining the agenda of what needs to be discussed.
 In an effort to help you have better meetings, here is a quick checklist to set the context and clarify the reason you are meeting: State what is the meeting about.
 Propose why is it important now and any recent developments.
 Define what you are trying to accomplish in this meeting.
 (Hint: the big opportunity — lean in folks!
 This is important.)
 Optional: If time allows, you might open the floor to questions before you begin.
 This can usually be done in less than one minute (with a few more minutes for questions).

 Marketing 101 courses typically talk about the “4 Ps” of marketing: Product, Price, Promotion, and Place.
 While these are still important, I find that using 8 Ps is more nuanced and helpful when planning a product launch or new campaign.
-These 8 Ps help marketers find a fresh perspective and uncover new opportunities for their marketing mix.
-Take some time to think over each “P” below with my starter questions to see how you and your team might improve your next go-to-market plan, product launch or sales campaign.
-Product (or service): What you’re selling - How might our product or service promote itself?
-Price: The value exchange - What does our price say about our product/service in terms of value or accessibility?
-Promotion: How products are pushed or placed into the market - Where do our customers live?
-Partnerships: Other audiences and companies that want to help you market your product - Which brands, companies, or key people would be a beneficial partnership for our product launch?
+This article will help you think over each “P” below with my starter questions to see how you and your team might improve your next go-to-market plan, product launch or sales campaign.

 This year, I fearlessly embraced my voice as a songwriter, releasing several songs that hold deep personal meaning.
 From overcoming grief to finding catharsis in music, I leaned into my doubts and discovered a new passion.
 Join me as I reflect on my creative rebirth, share my journey, and offer insights into how you can unlock your own voice.